Croakers: Family Sciaenidae

 Bait and Tackle: White croaker will hit almost any bait, but the best is a small strip or chunk of anchovy or mackerel; second best would be bloodworms or pile worms.
 Typical gear is a high/low surf leader rigged with size 4 to 2 hooks.
 White croaker like to hit the bait as it is descending after a cast or as soon as it hits bottom.
 The best technique is to reel the line taunt as soon as the cast is completed; you will often feel the croaker hit almost immediately.
 Fish from mid-way on the pier to the deepest water.

-Food Value: A mild-flavored fish that is scorned by many due to its soft flesh, moderate odor—and fish warnings.
+Food Value: A mild-flavored, low fat fish that is scorned by many due to its soft flesh, moderate odor—and fish warnings.
 However, it is also popular with many ethnic groups.
-However, because of the fact that they are benthic feeders (bottom feeders), primarily feeding on the organisms living on the bottom, there’s a problem.
-The bottom creatures, especially the worms that live in the mud, often contain toxins in their system.
-In addition, white croaker often congregate around sewer outfalls (leading to the nickname sewer trout) which escalates the problem and one reason why white croaker are banned in more areas than any other fish (what a great honor!).
-Although the ingested toxins now in their flesh can be removed (to some extent) by proper cleaning and certain methods of cooking, it is better to simply throw the fish back.
+Because of the fact that they are benthic feeders (bottom feeders) primarily feeding on the organisms living on the bottom, there’s a problem.
+The bottom creatures they feed upon, especially the various worms that live in the mud, often contain toxins in their system.
+To make matters worse, white croaker often congregate around sewer outfalls (leading to the nickname sewer trout) which escalates the problem and is one reason why white croaker are banned in more areas than any other fish (what a great honor!).
+Although the ingested toxins now in their flesh can be removed (to some extent) by proper cleaning and certain methods of cooking (broiling and baking), it is better to simply throw the fish back.
 This is primarily true in southern California areas, (especially the waters of Santa Monica Bay, off the Palos Verdes Peninsula, and the Los Angeles-Long Beach Harbor area).
 The same problem exists in the San Francisco Bay Area.
-Both areas today see signs posted on piers warning (in several languages) about consumption of the fish.
+Both areas see signs posted on piers warning (in several languages) about consumption of the fish.
 Most of the white croaker taken from oceanfront waters in central California are fine to eat (and they tend to have a firmer flesh than white croaker caught in the warmer waters of southern California).
 Best pan-fried or deep-fried.